I am at the halfway point of being eligible to file for my divorce.

-In North Carolina, a person must be separated for one year before they can seek a divorce.
-During the first few months of my separation, I was determined to focus solely on myself and my children and deal with all of the pain and disappointment I felt.
-I knew that jumping into another relationship, or dating, simply meant I was bringing the garbage from my past with me.
-I would merely be using the relationship to mask the feelings that I had to deal with if I wanted to fully heal.
+In North Carolina, one must be separated for one year before seeking a divorce.
+During the first few months of my separation, I was determined to focus solely on myself and my children and deal with all the pain and disappointment I felt.
+I knew that jumping into another relationship, or dating, meant I would be bringing the garbage from my past with me.
+I would merely be using the relationship to mask the feelings I had to deal with if I wanted to heal fully.

 But why would I want to spend the rest of my life without any “meaningful connection” to another human being?
 I am that person that cries every time I watch the movie, The Best Man Holiday because of the intense love between Morris Chestnut’s character and his wife.
-I truly believe if a person can create a fictional character like that there has to be some real examples of men that led to that creation.
+I truly believe if a person can create a fictional character like that, there must be some real examples of men that led to that creation.
 Sorry “big panty crew”, I still believe.
 LOL!

-Statistically speaking, the chances of finding that “meaningful connection” is greatly reduced for black women because there is just a shortage of black men.
+Statistically speaking, the chances of finding that “meaningful connection” is significantly reduced for black women because there is just a shortage of black men.
 [Again, according to an Upshot analysis, for every 100 black women between the ages of 25 and 54 living outside of jail, there are only 83 black men.]
-On top of the numerical shortage of black men, the chances are reduced further when you factor in men that simply are not relationship material because they have not dealt with their own baggage or have their own serious issues.
+On top of the numerical shortage of black men, the chances are reduced further when you factor in men who are not relationship material because they have not dealt with their own baggage or have serious issues.

-Bottom line, many women, especially older women, settle because they do not want to deal with the extraordinary fear of being alone.
+The bottom line, many women, especially older women, settle because they do not want to deal with the extraordinary fear of being alone.

 LADIES, DO NOT SETTLE!

 I play my music as loud as I want to.
 I dance around my house all I want to.
 I dance in my car all I want to.
-I invite my friends to come to hang out during the middle of the week if I want to, without fear of disrupting a stringent, boring schedule.
-I laugh out loud alone and in public without caring what others think (just ask my friends :-)).
-I cry, without apologizing, because I am one of those strange people that feels so much better after I cry about stuff that hurts me.
+I invite my friends to come to hang out during the middle of the week if I want to, without fear of disrupting a rigid, monotonous schedule.
+I laugh out loud alone and in public without caring what others think (ask my friends :-)).
+I cry without apologizing because I am one of those strange people who feels so much better after I cry about stuff that hurts me.
 I wake up at 5 am, drink my coffee, and spend time on my front porch, reflecting on how great my life is just because I am happy.

-Just ask my girls, and they will tell you, there is nothing more important than a happy home.
+Just ask my girls, and they will tell you there is nothing more important than a happy home.
 The huge laughs that I get out of them these days are priceless.

 As for my “meaningful connection”, I am still hopeful.
 One thing I know for sure is that the chances increased for me because I decided not to settle.